Will DigiPen still require the SAT or ACT for all first-time college applicants?

 Will DigiPen still require the GRE exam for all MSCS applicants?

 Yes.
 The GRE exam is required of all MSCS applicants.
 We are accepting scores for the at-home exam, which is being offered in all countries except for mainland China and Iran.
-If you are an applicant who lives in either of these two countries or have extenuating circumstances that prevent you from completing the in-person or at-home exam, please email admissions[at]digipen[dot]edu to discuss alternatives.
+If you have extenuating circumstances that prevent you from completing the in-person or at-home exam, please email admissions[at]digipen[dot]edu to discuss alternatives.

 All applicants should provide an unofficial transcript with their application.
 If you cannot access an unofficial transcript, you may submit a mid-year report card or individual class grades for the time being.
 We will require an official transcript, as soon as it becomes available, following acceptance.
 If you are accepted and your official high school transcript does not become available before the beginning of your first semester, please contact the Office of Admissions to discuss alternative proof of high school completion.
 If you are unable to provide an unofficial transcript, mid-year report card, or individual class grades, then please email the Office of Admissions at admissions[at]digipen[dot]edu to discuss alternatives.